 Oh, and the streets, but more on that soon.

-While most would feel sympathetic for the animals, my experience with homeless dogs in South America woke me up to the fact that you just can’t really do anything, just accept and don’t let it get you down.
+While most would feel sympathetic for the animals, my experience with homeless dogs in South America woke me up to the fact that you just can’t really do anything to help them, just accept and don’t let it get you down.
+If you feed them, they'll follow you.
+They're not domesticated so best treat them like dingoes.
 They’re as common to them as the Ibis is to us, that funny little junkyard-bird with the long bill that roams the streets.
 Same same, but different!

 The streets are odd.
 They’re mostly raised platforms, at least 30cm in height in most places.
-Poor miss Bev is having the workout of her life going up and down these pavements.
+In shorter stature, poor miss Bev is having the workout of her life going up and down these pavements.
 Because the pavement is uneven, most people walk on the side of the roads, mingling with the cars, bikes and rickshaws.
 Its an interesting combination and something I’m slowly getting used to.

 Richskaw driver having a nap